Another woman accuses Chris Noth of sexual assault, calls on New York to change statute of limitations - ExBulletin

 Allred said Gentile found it upsetting to see him in the news recently, echoing the sentiments of some of Noth’s other accusers.
 Definitely, it was triggering for Lisa, she said.

-Following initial allegations last week, Peloton released an ad featuring Noth, he was dropped from the cast of CBS The Equalizer, and a multi-million dollar deal involving his tequila company failed.
+Following initial allegations last week, Pelotonfired an ad featuring Noth, he was removed from the cast of CBS The Equalizer, andmulti-million dollar deal involving his tequila company failed.

 Sources